THLHP/Globus-guide/quick-upload.md

 ![Image](images/9.quick_upload.png)

 ## 4. Deleting files
-Files or directories can be deleting by either selecting the path and click `Delete Selected` or by right clicking the path and choosing `Delete Selected`.
+Files or directories can be deleted by either selecting the path and clicking `Delete Selected` or by right clicking the path and choosing `Delete Selected`.

 ![Image](images/10.quick_upload.png)